 Gazpacho’s a light, cool, refreshing soup from Spain.
 The Spanish call gazpacho, “Salad.”
 This uncooked vegetable soup is usually made from a pureed blend of fresh tomatoes, sweet peppers, onions, cucumbers, garlic, olive oil, vinegar and bread crumbs or soaked crumbled bread.
 There are so many ways to make it.
 It’s said that if you had thirty Spanish cooks in the kitchen, there would be thirty different versions of gazpacho!
 I’m using a quick step of sautéing the garlic first in olive oil before adding to the blender of veggies.
 This really enhances the fresh garlic flavor.
 In addition, I’m serving it with a medley of chopped vegetables for garnish.
 You might be wondering why this gazpacho’s a blush color instead of a vivid red.
 It’s due to using yellow sweet peppers, which soften the color.
-With just 91 calories a cup, 3 grams of fat and 3 Weight Watchers POINTS PLUS, this first course soup is a delicious and simple way to get all your veggies in one fell swoop!
+With just 101 calories a cup, 2.5 grams of fat and 3 Weight Watchers POINTS PLUS, this soup is a delicious and simple way to eat a ton of veggies in one fell swoop!

 Prep Time: 15 minutes

 2 teaspoons extra virgin olive oil

 1 yellow bell pepper, cored, seeded, and chopped

 ¼ cup plus 2 tablespoons white wine vinegar

 1 slice whole-wheat bread, wheat sourdough, regular sourdough, French bread, crusts removed, soaked in water, and squeezed dry

 ½ teaspoon salt, or to taste